 Picture your perfect vacation.
-Are you lounging in a hammock under the warm sun with the sound of waves crashing into the shore as the tide slowly rises?
+Are you lounging in a hammock under the warm sun as waves crash into the shore?
 Perhaps you're perched on the edge of a ski lift as you prepare to take on a double black diamond trail.
 Maybe you have an affinity for history and can't wait to explore 14th-century castles in Scotland.
 If your time away from work and home is important to you and you start planning your one- or two-week vacation a year in advance, you might want to consider becoming a member of a vacation club.

 How Do Vacation Clubs Work?

-A vacation club isn't quite like Club Med, which is an all-inclusive resort vacation.
-A vacation club operates similarly to a timeshare, in that you invest your money into a particular unit and a particular week in the year.
-However, timeshares have become more flexible with the points system.
-So, you still buy a portion of a unit by "purchasing" a week at a resort of your choice, which is known as your home resort.
+A vacation club operates similarly to a time-share – you invest your money into a particular unit where you can stay for a week during the year.
+However, time-shares have become more flexible with the points system.
+You still buy a portion of a unit by "purchasing" a week at a resort of your choice, which is known as your home resort.

-When you look into travel clubs and timeshares, you may run across RCI and Interval International.
-These are vacation exchange companies that serve as a sort of middleman to help you trade in your week at the resort you buy into for a week in someone else's timeshare unit.
+When you investigate travel clubs and time-shares, you may run across RCI and Interval International.
+These are vacation exchange companies that serve as a sort of middleman to help you trade in your week at the resort for a week in someone else's time-share unit.
 The best vacation clubs give you a membership to these groups and include the fee for it in your membership dues.
-You can learn more about these exchange groups in our articles about vacation clubs.

-When trying to decide which vacation club to join, you have to consider several options.
-Look at the number of resorts you'll be able to use, whether those resorts are available in the destinations you want to visit, and what sort of benefits you'll get as a member.
-You have a multitude of choices when it comes to your vacation, but these timeshare resorts that we reviewed are the best vacation clubs available for many reasons.
+When trying to decide which vacation club to join, you should consider several options.
+Look at the number of resorts you'll be able to use, whether those resorts are available in the destinations you want to visit, and what benefits you'll get as a member.

 How much you spend largely depends on what season you choose.
 Naturally, the peak season for a beach and theme park destination like Orlando, Florida, is going to cost more.
-The prices we list were accurate when we published this article, but prices are subject to change based on season and availability.
-Use the prices as a general guide, and then be sure to call the vacation club you're most interested in to get a quote.
-Clubs also offer incentives that can bring your total purchase price down or bump your points up.
+Be sure to call the vacation club you're most interested in to get a quote.
+Clubs also offer incentives that can bring your total purchase price down or bump up your points.

 Most vacation clubs offer a variety of discounts to their members that make travel easier.
 Airfare and car rentals can be pricey, so look for clubs that give you considerable discounts on these necessities.
 Some companies slash prices on merchandise for members so you can always go home with a souvenir.
-Clubs also offer lower prices on recreation, dining and other activities.
+Certain vacation travel clubs also offer lower prices on recreation, dining and other activities.